WillPepperr/Google_Data_Analyst_Capstone/README.md

 <br />
 <br />
 <br />
-Using the import wizard on MySQL workbench was taking too long to import, so I decided to use the command line client to import the data.
+I first attempted to use the Import Wizard in MySQL workbench.
+However, the program would take hours to import the .CSV files.
+I decided to use the LOAD DATA INFILE function in a command window instead.
 <br />
 <br />
 <a href="https://imgur.com/YJjTjUm"><img src="https://i.imgur.com/YJjTjUm.png" title="source: imgur.com" /></a>